F1 champion Max Verstappen wins season-opening Bahrain Grand Prix amid Red Bull turmoil | TSN

 Carlos Sainz Jr. was third for Ferrari after fighting hard with teammate Charles Leclerc.

-At the start of the longest-ever F1 season at 24 races, Verstappen already shows signs of repeating his near-perfect record from 2023, when the Dutch driver won 19 of 22 races on his way to a third straight title.
+At the start of the longest ever F1 season at 24 races, Verstappen already shows signs of repeating his near-perfect record from 2023, when the Dutch driver won 19 of 22 races.

-Saturday was the eighth win in a row for Verstappen going back to September last year.
+Bahrain was the eighth win in a row for Verstappen going back to last September.
 He set an F1 record of 10 consecutive wins last season.

+The F1 paddock’s focus has firmly been on Horner, with Verstappen saying on Saturday his boss was “probably a little bit distracted.”

+“Obviously, it’s not been pleasant, some of the unwanted attention, but the focus is now very much on the cars,” Horner said.
+"My focus has very much been on what’s going on on track and the result today, I think, demonstrates where the whole team’s focus is and we move onwards."

-Horner arrived on race day hand in hand with his wife Geri Halliwell, also known as Ginger Spice of the pop group the Spice Girls.
+Horner arrived on race day hand in hand with Halliwell, also known as Ginger Spice of the pop group the Spice Girls, and they celebrated together as Verstappen received his trophy.
 The race came after FIA President Mohammed Ben Sulayem said the turmoil around Horner was “damaging the sport,” in comments to the Financial Times.

-The F1 paddock’s focus has firmly been on the Red Bull team principal this week, with Verstappen saying Saturday his boss was “probably a little bit distracted.”

 On Wednesday, the team’s parent company dismissed a complaint of alleged misconduct by Horner toward a team employee.
-A day later during practice for the Bahrain Grand Prix, a file alleged to contain evidence against Horner was emailed to nearly 200 people in the F1 paddock, including Liberty Media, F1, the FIA, the other nine team principals and multiple media outlets.
+A day later during practice in Bahrain, a file alleged to contain evidence against Horner was emailed to nearly 200 people in the F1 paddock, including Liberty Media, F1, the FIA, the other nine team principals, and multiple media outlets.

 The authenticity of the files has not been verified by The Associated Press; the file came from a generic email account.

+Sainz, in particular, fought closely with his teammate — and then did it again after Leclerc briefly got back ahead at the pit stop.
+It was Sainz’s first race since it was announced he would lose his Ferrari seat to Lewis Hamilton for 2025.

+Leclerc’s day went from bad to worse as he complained to Ferrari that the car was pulling sharply to the right under braking in a “dangerous” way that left him unable to defend his position.
+However, he later recovered to overtake Russell and finish fourth.

-Charles Leclerc was fourth and George Russell was fifth, with Lando Norris sixth for McLaren and seven-time champion Lewis Hamilton seventh after an uneventful race in the second Mercedes.
+Russell was fifth, Lando Norris sixth for McLaren, and seven-time champion Lewis Hamilton seventh after an uneventful race in the second Mercedes.
 Oscar Piastri of McLaren was eighth, ahead of the two Aston Martins of Fernando Alonso and Lance Stroll.

 AP auto racing: https://apnews.com/hub/auto-racing